Therapeutic Use Of Fish Oil for Apraxia, Autism and Other Communication Impairments

 Again, some EFAs are liked by some children-hated by others.
 With ProEFA – many kids from the Cherab group will just eat it from a spoon, or chew the capsule since borage oil is naturally sweet.
 I can say that ProEFA does not smell like some of the other EFAs we’ve used.
 After a year and a half of Tanner hiding behind the couch when it was time to take other fish oils, this was amazing even without all the great breakthroughs he’s had!

 Syringe Method: How to

-Some and found serving NV original or fish oils in a syringe or shovel to be easiest.
+Some and found serving protein shakes or fish oils in a syringe or shovel to be easiest.

 “Use the proper implement for liquid medicines.
 Don’t use a spoon–too much chance for spillage (and, unless you use a measuring spoon, too much chance of giving the wrong amount).
 My personal preference is a medication syringe (most pharmacies carry them).
 If you have a preschooler or older who freaks a bit at getting stuff squirted in his mouth and will cooperate, use the medication spoons that have a cylinder for measuring as a handle (also available in pharmacies)–it allows you to pour out a little at a time.